Digitale-Gardermoen/cleanup-addserver/README.md

 ## How it works ##

 When ran, the script will create a folder in the `$localPath` location, this is `C:\Cleanup` by default.
 If the folder exists it will skip to it and check if the cleanup script exists.
 Then copy the script from the current working directory to the new direcotry.
+The script will also create a config file based on the parameters you give it.
+This file includes the URL and the share.

 Then it will create the credential file needed for doing API requests, this is installed together with the `cleanup.ps1` script.
 The file is named in this way: `Credentials_USERNAME_COMPUTERNAME.xml`.
 This is because of the way powershell creates and stores securestrings, this way you know what user created the creadential on which server.